Residential Life

 - What do I need to bring?

-How is the residential facility?
+What is the residential facility like?

 What do boarding students do on weekends?